SabahMuhamed/Phishy/README.md

-# Phishy
-A simple extention for avoiding phishing emails in Gmail.
 # How It Works
 This extension enhances your email security by:
 1.Automatically highlighting emails suspected of phishing in red.
 2.Marking emails from senders on your blacklist with a dark red border.
 3.Allowing you to curate a personal blacklist of suspicious email addresses or domains below.